 Miss Worton Smith is the Red class teacher and Mrs Nolan teaches the Blue class.
-Mrs Bowles, Mrs Lupton and Miss Leonard are Year 1 teaching assistants.
+Mrs Lupton, Mrs Shabir and Mrs Gilligan are Year 1 teaching assistants.

-PE will be on Tuesday and Thursday afternoons.
+PE will be on Tuesday and Thursday.
 Please make sure all clothing and PE kits are clearly named.
 Please include long sleeved top/jog pants & trainers now as some PE may be outside, weather permitting!

 Returning Library Books

 We will start sending Library Books home soon.

 Please make sure book bags are in school on Mondays and Fridays.